Oral Narrative In History, Culture and Society

-- Registration for Fall/Winter/Spring 2012-2013: Currently this course is offered only through Extended Education as an Online/Hybrid option.
+- Registration: Currently this course is offered only through Extended Education as an Online/Hybrid option.
 A registration over-ride is needed due to the self-sustaining nature of this class.
 Over-rides come from Extended Education, not from the instructor.
 When you go to class-finder, click on the CRN number highlighted.
 This will take you to a screen that will explain the fees and how to get your over-ride or call 360-650-3308 for information.

 - In addition, this course will also be cross-listed with EDUC 409 for those who wish to further their storytelling experience or for Masters level students who need a 400 level class to count for their post-baccalaureate credits.

 - For questions regarding course content please feel free to contact the instructor Rosemary Vohs at 360-650-6446 or Rosemary.Vohs@wwu.edu

 - For questions regarding registration please contact Extended Education directly at 360-650-3308 .

 Current trends and interdisciplinary applications of storytelling.
 Selection, adaptation and presentation of stories for various settings and audiences, with focus on the history of oral narrative traditions, cultural perspectives, and societal impact.